StephanPitois/shareable-svelte-components/README.md

-*Psst — looking for an app template?
-Go here --> [sveltejs/template](https://github.com/sveltejs/template)*
+# Shareable Svelte Components

----
+Experimental / Sandbox.
+Do no use.

-# Based on sveltejs/component-template
+## Based on sveltejs/component-template

 https://github.com/sveltejs/component-template